peteroupc/peteroupc.github.io/randomfunc.md

 A commonly asked question involves how to generate a random string of characters (usually a random _alphanumeric string_, or string of letters and digits).

 The first step is to generate a list of the letters, digits, and/or other characters the string can have.
-Often, those characters will be--
+Often, those characters will be&mdash;
 * the basic digits "0" to "9" (U+0030-U+0039, nos.
 48-57),
 * the basic upper case letters "A" to "Z" (U+0041-U+005A, nos.
 65-90), and
 * the basic lower case letters "a" to "z" (U+0061-U+007A, nos.
 96-122),